 Purpose-built sites are always preferable for customers, because data centres use a huge amount of power.
 An old warehouse could have been built purely for storage, but that doesn’t mean it’s suitable for storing thousands of servers and providing an uninterrupted power supply.

 Reporting and monitoring in real-time (in a way the customer can understand)

 Many people aren’t particularly literate in data centre terminology, they’d particularly struggle with many of the acronyms, but that doesn’t mean reporting can’t be translated into a language they do understand.

 Real-time information is what many expect - a weekly report isn’t enough - and it needs to give them a clear picture of the top-level information that’s most relevant.
 The customer feels involved and informed, but it also helps to position the data centre as trusted experts with a bank of valuable knowledge.

 Communication is the only way to demonstrate this to customers and build that trust, as is complete transparency when it comes to any difficult questions they might have.
 As Einstein said, “If you can’t explain it simply, you don’t understand it well enough”.

 Data is valuable to every business and continually vulnerable.
-Find out what your business needs to do to comply with GPDR before the May deadline in our free ebook - The pre-GDPR guide to protecting your business’ data
+Find out what your business needs to do to comply with THE NEW GPDR in our free ebook - GDPR guide t protecting your business’ data